 Some have to include a type of nut while some are without, and always keeping in mind different tastes and preferences.

 I would need at least one colourful treat to brighten up the mound of cookies piled up high on my cookie platter.
 Such as these Italian Rainbow Cookies.

 And then we mustn’t forget family members with dietary restrictions.
 Such as those who are gluten intolerant!
 They too need a perfectly satisfying sweet nibble!
 This is where these Italian gluten free almond cookies make an appearance!

 What are Ricciarelli?

-Ricciarelli are Italian almond cookies with a soft and chewy bite.
+Ricciarelli which are pronounced ric-cia-rel-li, are Italian almond cookies with a soft and chewy bite.

 These Italian paste-like cookies are lemon scented and also wonderfully perfumed with the seeds of a vanilla bean.
 They also pack an intense almond taste that we so love in our almond flavoured desserts.

 They’re like delicate little Italian pastries.
 Light and airy in taste, much like a French macaron but slightly denser to the bite.